Lugribossk/dropwizard-experiment/api/README.md

 ###Unit test setup
-Add -javaagent:$PROJECT_DIR$/server/src/test/lib/ebean-2.8.1-agent.jar to the VM options.
+Add -javaagent:${USER_HOME}\.m2\repository\org\avaje\ebeanorm\avaje-ebeanorm-agent\3.2.2\avaje-ebeanorm-agent-3.2.2.jar to the VM options.

-In IntelliJ you can make this the default by addint it under Defaults -> JUnit.
+In IntelliJ you can make this the default by adding it under Run - Edit Configurations - Defaults - JUnit.